canright/canright-cli/README.md

 The CLI module handles the mechanics of entering and leaving the CLI by directly handling these commands:

+- enter blank line to toggle (pause or resume) the flow of logs to the console.
 - help
-- flush queue
-- leave cli
-- exit server
+- exit the server
-- (blank line - alias for help)

 It passes any unrecognized commands to the exe function in commands.js.